digitsu/yze-coriolis/COMBAT-OVERHAUL-MANUAL.md

 - Verify you've clicked Calculate first
 - Ensure a target is selected
 - Check that Final Damage is greater than 0

+**Quick Attack not working:**
+- Ensure a primary weapon is selected in the Gear tab
+- Check that the weapon still exists in the actor's inventory
+- Verify Combat Overhaul is enabled in system settings

+**Combat tracker buttons not appearing:**
+- Verify Combat Overhaul is enabled
+- Check that the combatant is a character or NPC (not a ship)
+- Refresh the combat tracker by toggling it closed and open